-Microsoft ODBC driver fails to install on a shared cluster
+Microsoft ODBC driver fails to install on a compute with standard access mode (formerly shared access mode cluster)

 Add the init script to the allow list.